LChanthabandith/LChanthabandith.github.io/class-01.md

 # What are the benefits of using semantic tags in our HTML?
 Some of the benefits from writing semantic markup are as follows:

--Search engines will consider its contents as important keywords to influence the page's search rankings (see SEO)
+- Search engines will consider its contents as important keywords to influence the page's search rankings (see SEO)

--Screen readers can use it as a signpost to help visually impaired users navigate a page
+- Screen readers can use it as a signpost to help visually impaired users navigate a page

--Finding blocks of meaningful code is significantly easier than searching through endless divs with or without semantic or namespaced classes
+- Finding blocks of meaningful code is significantly easier than searching through endless divs with or without semantic or namespaced classes

--Suggests to the developer the type of data that will be populated
+- Suggests to the developer the type of data that will be populated

--Semantic naming mirrors proper custom element/component naming
+- Semantic naming mirrors proper custom element/component naming

 [Semantics](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)